 #3 One size doesn’t fit all

-Ed shared, “Building a network of former classmates who will answer when you call and alumni who will go out of their way for you because they know where you’ve come from and the character your shared experience has built, that’s what it’s really about.”
+Ed shares, “Building a network of former classmates who will answer when you call and alumni who will go out of their way for you because they know where you’ve come from and the character your shared experience has built, that’s what it’s really about.”

 Find an MBA program that appreciates what you have to offer, as it will be better suited to helping you achieve your unique professional aspirations.
 “I’ve left GBS feeling like I grew as a person and belonged to something very special.
 Every student there was impressive in some way or another, and it was rewarding to get to know them as people and learn their strengths.
 You can take basic corporate finance anywhere, but leaving school feeling like you’ve been enriched in all facets of your life is a priceless benefit.”
-As well, Luggen shared, “GBS’s career opportunities well outpaced its position in the rankings.”
+Also, Luggen adds, “GBS’s career opportunities well outpaced its position in the rankings.”